huderlem/poryscript/README.md

 A small quality-of-life feature is that Poryscript automatically adds the `$` terminator character to text, so the user doesn't need to manually type it all the time.

 ### Automatic Text Formatting
 Text auto-formatting is also supported by Poryscript.
 The `format()` function can be wrapped around any text, either inline or `text`, and Poryscript will automatically fit the text to the size of the in-game text window by inserting automatic line breaks.
-You can manually add your own line breaks (`\p`, `\n`, `\l`), and it will still work as expected.
 A simple example:
 ```
 msgbox(format("Hello, this is some long text that I want Poryscript to automatically format for me."))
 ```